regenrek/oplink-mcp/docs/oplink-docs/content/index.md

       icon: i-simple-icons-github
       color: neutral
       variant: subtle
-  description: OPLINK helps you use AI tools in your coding, whether you work alone or with a team.
+  description: OPLINK turns your MCP ecosystem into a coherent, versioned set of workflows that your IDE (and agents) can call with one server.
-  title: Try OPLINK today!
+  title: Try OPLINK as your workflow MCP server
   variant: subtle
   ---
   :::